 In many weapons charges cases, the prosecution focuses on proving that a defendant possessed a weapon illegally — whether due to the category of weapon or the category or person possessing the weapon.
 Penalties for illegally possessing a weapon tend to be less harsh than penalties for using a weapon against another person.

-Use of a Weapon During Commission of a Crime
+Charged With The Use of a Weapon During Commission of a Crime?

 In some cases, weapons charges focus on the use of a weapon during the commission of another criminal offense.
 Crimes in which a weapon is used often are called aggravated offenses; for example, an assault can become an aggravated assault when a weapon was used.